FloatingOriginInteractive/Balsa.SDK/docs/uploader.md

 If the modexport file is not found, the uploader will create a default one.
 It will then prompt you to edit it, and fill out the needed information.

-Run the uploader too again afterwards to continue the upload process.
+Run the uploader tool again afterwards to continue the upload process.